nestordemeure/nestordemeure.github.io/content/writing/guides/spaced_repetition.md

 *"La répétition fixe la notion."*
 — Anonymous

-I have been using mnemotechnic techniques for about a dozen years now (they are definitely the one thing I would have wished to know when I was a student with important exams coming up), but I recently became enamored with spaced repetition as *an easy way to learn anything you want and remember it forever*.
+I have been using mnemotechnic techniques for about a dozen years now (they are definitely the one thing I wish I would have known when I was a student with important exams coming up), but I recently became enamored with spaced repetition as *an easy way to learn anything you want and remember it forever*.

 ## What is Spaced Repetition